98 Random Acts of Kindness To Do With Your Child - Baby Chick

 5. Do Yard Work for an Elderly Neighbor

 Either you can model this behavior or have your older children offer to take over.
-If you have an elderly neighbor needing help mowing, raking, weed-pulling, or watering their plants, this is something kind you can do.
+If you have an elderly neighbor who needs help with mowing, raking, pulling weeds, or watering their plants, this is a kind gesture you can offer.
 Do this for free, of course.
 I know they’ll appreciate it.

 6. Pick up Groceries for an Elderly Neighbor

-Ask your neighbor for their weekly grocery list and run to the store for them.
-Many elderly people don’t have smartphones, making it difficult for them to order groceries.
-This will make their entire week, no doubt.
+Ask your neighbor for their weekly grocery list and run to the store to pick it up for them.
+Many elderly people don’t have smartphones, making it challenging for them to order groceries.
+This will undoubtedly make their entire week.

 7. Go to the Neighborhood Coffee Shop and Leave Cash to Pay for the Next Person’s Order

-Apparently, some baristas don’t like the pay it forward phenomenon, so do the next best thing at your local coffee shop and leave a gift card or cash for folks to pay for their orders.1 That way, all the employee has to do is swipe the gift card until it runs out.
+Apparently, some baristas don’t like the pay-it-forward phenomenon, so consider doing the next best thing at your local coffee shop: leave a gift card or cash for customers to use for their orders.1 That way, all the employee has to do is swipe the gift card until it runs out.
 You’ll make someone’s day when they show up at your local neighborhood coffee shop and find out their order is taken care of.

 8. Bring Toys to a Local Women’s and Children’s Shelter